 - Inflammatory disease such as IBS, arthritis, endometriosis, lupus and more

-Over time, the human body has been designed to cope with the shocks that we always had to face during our years as hunter-gatherers such as the threat from wild animals, having to expend a lot of energy to catch our food and the cold.
-We are genetically built to face the shocks that our ancestors faced for millennia.
+Over time, the body has been designed to cope with the shocks we always face during our years as hunter-gatherers such as the threat from wild animals, having to expend a lot of energy to catch our food and the cold.
+Our bodies are genetically built to face the shocks that our ancestors faced for millennia.
 The fact that we don’t experience these things in our modern world any more does change the way that our system works.
 Look at the issues above and it is no coincidence that all of these are seeing a massive rise in reported cases at the same time we no longer carry out these daily tasks that our ancestors would enter into as a matter of course.

 The Vagus Nerve and You